legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 *I also built a 16K pages version, based on apples m1 Native HW.
 Kernel pagesize is also referred to by developers as granular translation table options or similar.

-*This version appears to be more stable thant he 16K version built and suffers few issues so far for me except for virtio gpu/drm-kms-helper.
+*This 4K version and the 16K version built recently with mock only have a few minor issues so far for me except for virtio gpu/drm-kms-helper.

 ### 4K granular/pages UTM virt, QEMU GPU Driver Testing on Gnome, with "Use Hypervisor" on.
  + Virtio-gpu-pci: works